obscure-com/ti_touchdb/README.md

 **refactoring**

+TouchDB and CouchCocoa are now submodules of this project.
+If you are building from source, please read the [Building](https://github.com/pegli/ti_touchdb/wiki/Building) page on the wiki for changes to the build process.

 TouchDB is being combined with CouchCocoa and a new client/server framework called SyncPoint.
 The initial impact of this is that the TouchDB APIs are essentially being pushed beneath CouchCocoa.
 This module currently exposes the TouchDB API, but CouchCocoa is the future, so I'm refactoring